What does the beginning of your process look like?

 What is your process with stakeholders?

 It's so important to get diverse feedback from people outside of product and engineering.
 I love hearing ideas from sales, customer development, and leadership - in fact it's essential to building features that are actually useful.
 This is why I'm a big fan of biweekly design reviews where everyone is invited.
-It can be intimidating, but it's worth it to develop a more rounded and holistic viewpoint.
+These help to create a rounded and holistic viewpoint.

 How do you like to collaborate?